National Space Intelligence Center: Symbolism

 Under its previous designation as Space Delta 18, DEL 18 took on the number 18 in honor of the Space Force becoming the 18th member of the United States Intelligence Community on 15 January 2021.

 Structure

 In 2022 NSIC was initially composed of two squadrons transferred from NASIC's Space and Missiles Analysis Group.
+There now appear to be four Intelligence Analysis Squadrons (IAS), as of mid-2025.